kletellier/MVC/README.md

 ```

 Each route must have a key name (the section name), and must include pattern,controller and action.
 You can add optional value bye adding variable between bracket in pattern section, and also you must add defaults section and define default value for each optional parameter.
-The position is very important, for determining selected route, the parser select the first url pattern matchingÂ !!!
+The position is very important, for determining selected route, the parser select the first url pattern matching !!!

 ## How it works